 Audi A7 Review

-Auto writers agree that the Audi A7 features stunning interior materials, which include soft leather and variety of available woods to accent the dash, console and door trims.
-The A7 has more cargo space than most cars in the class, and test drivers write that the front seats are comfortable and supportive.
-Though a rear bench is optional, the standard back seat only seats two, and a number of reviewers also say that it is not the most comfortable place to be.
-In particular, they write that the A7’s sloping roofline may leave taller passengers wanting more headroom.
-While some reviewers say that the optional navigation system requires some study, others are impressed with its cutting-edge tech features, such as maps provided by Google Earth and a touch pad that allows you to write in addresses with your fingertip.
-Standard features include a sunroof, tri-zone climate control, push-button start and a 10-speaker stereo with satellite radio, Bluetooth and a USB port.
-Features like Bose or Bang & Olufsen sound systems, a backup camera with parking sensors, adaptive cruise control and a heated steering wheel are optional or available on higher trims.
+The A7 impresses critics with its graceful cabin design and opulent interior materials, which include wood or aluminum trim accents and soft leather upholstery.
+The Audi A7 stands out with a hatchback body style and more cargo space than most cars in the class, and test drivers appreciate its comfortable and supportive front seats.
+With the exception of the S7 and RS7, a rear bench seat is now standard for 2014, increasing seating capacity to five.
+Most reviewers agree that the A7’s sloping roofline may leave taller rear-seat passengers wanting more headroom.
+Although some members of the automotive press write that the standard navigation system could be easier to use, others appreciate the A7’s unique electronic features, which include maps provided by Google Earth and a touch pad that allows you to write in addresses with your fingertip.
+Standard features include a sunroof, a backup camera, front and rear parking sensors, tri-zone automatic climate control, heated front seats, push-button start, a 10-speaker stereo, satellite radio, Bluetooth and an iPod interface.
+Features like Bose or Bang & Olufsen sound systems, four-zone automatic climate control, heated rear seats, adaptive cruise control and a heated steering wheel are optional or available on higher trims.

 Other Cars to Consider

-The 2013 Audi A7 seats four and has standard all-wheel drive.
+The 2014 Audi A7 seats five and has standard all-wheel drive.
 A supercharged 3.0-liter engine and an eight-speed automatic transmission are standard.
-The A7 is available in Premium, Premium Plus and Prestige trims.
-The high-performance Audi S7 has been added to the model lineup for 2013, while other updates include a standard start/stop system and an optional rear bench seat.
-These revisions aside, the Audi A7 rolls into 2013 basically unchanged.
-As a result, this overview uses applicable research and reviews from 2012, as well as the current model year.
+The A7 is available in Premium Plus (base) and Prestige trims.
+High-performance models include the four-seat Audi S7, which gains some additional standard equipment this year, as well as the new-for-2014 Audi RS7.
+The A7 gains a standard rear bench seat for 2014 and an optional turbodiesel engine, but sees few other changes.
+As a result, this overview uses applicable research and reviews from the 2012 through 2014 model years.